vasilakisfil/Introspected-REST/README.md

 act as big monoliths trying to describe everything in one place.
-[RFC 6906 (The 'profile' Link Relation Type)](https://www.ietf.org/rfc/rfc6906.txt) was created to overcome such issues but as we will see later this specifications lags behind over true composability and proper negotiation of the different profiles types from the client perspective.
+[RFC 6906 (The 'profile' Link Relation Type)](https://www.ietf.org/rfc/rfc6906.txt) was created to overcome such issues but as we will see later this specifications lags behind over true composability and proper negotiation of the different profile types from the client perspective.

 In Introspected REST, the MicroTypes is a conceptual solution to the outdated Media Type concept and allows us to mix-in different concepts for different kind of metadata of a resource,